 Jacob did not resent God for not making him stronger and an extrovert like Esau.
 He knew that it was actually more essential to be intelligent to lead a tribe whose calling was to serve God and bring forth the Messiah.
 If a man had strength and daring, but lacked wisdom, he should at least have the wisdom to gather wise counsellors around him and pay serious heed to their advice, but Esau was inclined towards doing what he wanted to do, and that centred around gratifying his flesh.

-Jacob, on the other hand, because he knew that if one had God's favour, they could go beyond their natural limitations, desired God.
+Jacob, on the other hand, because he knew that, if one had God's favour, they could go beyond their natural limitations, desired God.
 He wanted God's purpose for his tribe, that of bringing forth the Anointed One who would take away the sins of the world and establish righteousness in it, and he wanted God's power so that he could fulfill the calling on his life.

 Jacob did not try to compete with his brother in Esau's areas of talent.
 It would have been an exercise in frustration because he did not have the athletic ability nor the drive to be a macho type of man.
 He stayed close to camp and refined his domestic skills under the tutelage of his mother.
 He used his talents one day to trick his brother into giving up his birthright, the double portion that is usually inherited by the eldest son.

 Did he do it for greed?
 Considering where his heart was, I doubt it.
 The son who inherited the leadership of the tribe was the one who also received the double portion.
 Usually the eldest inherited.
 Jacob wanted to lead the tribe; he knew it was more likely to stay away from idolatry and seek after God if he led it.
-He needed material prosperity to minister to the tribe's needs and keep it large and strong enough with servants and warriors to prevent his offspring from being wiped out by bandits and other tribes.
+He needed material prosperity to minister to the tribe's needs and keep it large and strong enough with servants and warriors to prevent his dependents and descendents from being wiped out by bandits and other tribes.

 To become the heir, the most logical way for that to happen would be for his brother to die, without having had any children to inherit in his place.
 It was unlikely that someone as healthy and strong and skilled in war as Esau was going to die while young either from natural causes, or at the hand of another.
 Jacob certainly was intelligent enough, and could be a skilled enough actor to secretly murder his brother and take his inheritance by that means, but that was totally abhorrent to him.